 This game on the CBeebies website is great for this level, too.

 Did this help you with phonics at home?
-Give us a LIKE on Facebook for more!
+Follow us on Facebook for more learning tips!